Introduction

 ref: refs/heads/main

-Renaming a branch can be done with the -m
+Renaming a branch can be done with the -m tag:

 git branch -m <old-branch-name> <new-branch-name>

-Exercise 1: Create a feature branch
+Exercise 2: Create a feature branch

 Create a feature branch in your local copy of intermediate-git-test-repo.
 Make a change to the

-script, such as changing the colour of the buoy symbols on line 28.
+plot_buoys.pyscript, such as changing the colour of the buoy symbols on line 28.
 Commit your change and push it to your fork on Github.Solution

-git branch featue-branch git switch featue-branch
+git branch feature-branch git switch feature-branchMake some edits to

-.git add plot_buoys.py git commit -m "Change colour of buoy marker" git push origin feature-branch
+plot_buoys.py, try changing the marker colour from red to blue.
+This is done on the line beginningbuoys_geo.plot.git add plot_buoys.py git commit -m "Change colour of buoy marker" git push origin feature-branch

 Key Points